arve0/master/thesis_web.md

 ### SHG images
 SHG images was taken with a 25x/0.95 NA water objective.
 The pulsed infrared laser was set to 890 nm, intensity 20%, gain 40%, offset 80% and electro-optic modulator (EOM) on.
 Forward light was measured with non descanned PMT sensor behind a 0.9 NA air collector.
-Filters before the detector was band pass 445/20 nm and gain of detector was adjusted so that signal spanned the whole intensity range.
+Band pass filter in front of the detector was 445/20 nm and gain of detector was adjusted so that signal spanned the whole intensity range.
 Aperture was set to 24 (maximum).

 A resolution of 1024x1024 pixels with 8 bit image depth was used.
 Frequency of scanning mirror was set to 600 lines/second.